Airlink has extended and updated its Covid-19 Policy to assist our valued clients in navigating

 this difficult time.

-Passengers with tickets commencing travel prior to 30 June 2021 will be permitted one free date change.
+Passengers with tickets commencing travel prior to 31 December 2021 will be permitted one free date change, subject to the same ticketed booking class being available.
 The free date change must fall within the ticket validity which has been extended to two years from the original date of issue.
 This is applicable to both regional and domestic tickets.

 Any difference in fare and taxes must be collected but the rebooking fee will be waivered.